PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

     Each step has several optional fields that are detailed in the [work pools](/concepts/work-pools/) documentation.
 For our purposes, select the block you created under the GCP Credentials field.
 This will allow Prefect Cloud to securely interact with your GCP project.

 Create your pool and you are ready to deploy flows to your Push work pool.

-!!! note "Push work pool concurrency"

-    Push work pools do not have a concurrency setting.
-If you would like to control concurrency at the flow level, you can use [global concurrency limits](/guides/global-concurrency-limits/).

 ## Deployment